 Types of Design Patterns

-There are a few types of UI Patterns, some of them are well known and you might be using them almost on a daily basis, some – almost invisible.
+There are a few UI Patterns, some of them are well known, and you might be using them almost daily.
+Some – almost invisible.

 I’ll list here 5 the most popular types.

 1. Navigation Patterns